kasper-piskorski/docs/pages/documentation/1-the-basics/migration-tutorial.md

 ## Where Next?
 You can find further documentation about migration in our API reference documentation (which is in the `/docs` directory of the distribution zip file, and also online [here](https://mindmaps.io/pages/api-reference/latest/index.html)).

+There is an example of OWL migration [here](../examples/OWL-migration.html).

 {% include links.html %}